Events preceding World War II in Europe: Czechoslovakia

 With Austria secured, Hitler turned his attention to the German-speaking population of Sudetenland border regions of Czechoslovakia.
 Czechoslovakia had a large and modern army backed with a sizable armament industry, and had military alliances with France and the Soviet Union.
 It also had informal links with the United Kingdom, largely due to the United Kingdom being militarily allied with France.

 Despite this, Hitler, encouraged by reluctance of major European powers to stop his violation of post World War I treaties, was prepared to risk war.
 He was convinced that France would shrink back again, not fulfilling her treaty obligations to Czechoslovakia.
 His first order was to seize Sudetenland, based on the right of self-determination for a unification with Germany.
 This region formed about a third of Bohemia (western Czechoslovakia) in terms of territory, population and economy, and was claimed to be vital for Czechoslovakia's existence.
 With Austria in German hands, this part of Czechoslovakia—equipped with a defense system that was larger than the Maginot Line—was nearly surrounded by Germany.

 Following lengthy negotiations and blatant war threats from Hitler, British Prime Minister Neville Chamberlain with French leaders tried to appease Hitler.
 In the Munich Agreement of 30 September 1938, the major European powers allowed German troops to occupy the Sudetenland, for the sake of "peace for our time".
 Czechoslovakia had already mobilized over one million men and was prepared to fight for independence, but was not allowed to participate in the conference.

 When the French and British negotiators informed the Czechoslovak representatives about the agreement, and that if Czechoslovakia would not accept it, France and Britain would consider Czechoslovakia to be responsible for war, President Edvard Beneš capitulated.
 German forces entered the Sudetenland unopposed, celebrated by the local ethnic German population.
 Soon after, Polish and Hungarian forces also invaded parts of Czechoslovakia.

-Poland annexed the Zaolzie area.
+Poland annexed the Trans-Olza area.
 Hitler continued to put pressure on the Czech government.
 On 14 March, Slovakia declared its independence under Jozef Tiso, which was recognized by France, Britain and other important powers.
 The following day, Emil Hácha accepted a German occupation of the remaining parts of the Czech lands.
 From the Prague Castle, the Protectorate of Bohemia and Moravia was proclaimed by Hitler.

+Baltics

 The Memel Territory, separated from Germany since 1920 and annexed by Lithuania, was returned to Germany, under a German–Lithuanian treaty concluded after the 1939 German ultimatum to Lithuania.
 The preparations for the Second World War were also made in the economic sphere, as the German government exerted pressure on weaker governments to place their economies at the disposal of the German war machine.
 One such case was the German–Romanian economic agreement of 23 March 1939.